 We can assess how serious the problem is and help you with techniques using our own specially trained sheep and horses to reduce the risk.

-Aversion techniques and devices such as electric shock collars, spray collars, rattle bottles etc give the impression of providing a quick solution but they cause more problems than they solve.
-Their use can cause significant side effects.
+Aversion techniques and devices such as electric shock collars, spray collars, rattle bottles etc may give the impression of providing a quick solution but they always cause more problems than they solve.
+Their use causes significant side effects.
 It can make strong dogs even more aggressive and sensitive dogs may run off.
 They will not solve the the root cause of the problem the dog will still have an innate desire to chase, and no understanding of what it is acceptable to chase and what must not be chased.